 For any PR agency team, a major media interview for a company spokesperson is a solid win.
 Nothing is quite as rewarding as securing that one big interview, or even a series of them, if there’s high-profile news to share.
 At the same time, having a terrific media spokesperson who can nail the messaging, handle tough questions and make business or technical language accessible isn’t always easy.

-While some executives are born to be media resources, and they’re every PR person’s dream.
+Some executives are born to be media resources, and they’re every PR person’s dream.
 Less experienced leaders may need media training or informal coaching to showcase their subject-matter expertise and serve as an organization’s face and voice.
 They’re unlikely to be included in sites listing the worst interviews of all time, but most can use some help.

 With that in mind, here are some tips for PR pros to help encourage a stellar media interview performance.